elithrar/elithrar.github.io/_posts/2017-07-22-build-go-binaries-travis-ci-github.md

 categories: programming, tools, go
 ---

+> Update: I've updated the `travis.yml` config to reflect Go 1.11.

 GitHub has a great [Releases](https://help.github.com/articles/about-releases/) feature that allows you surface—and users to download—tagged releases of your projects.

 By default, Releases will provide links to a ZIP and a tarball of the source code for that tag.
 But for projects with binary releases, manually building and then uploading binaries (perhaps for multiple platforms!) is time-consuming and fragile.
 Making binary releases available automatically is great for the users of a project too: they can use it without having to deal with toolchains (e.g. installing Go) and environments.
 Making software usable by non-developer is an important goal for many projects.